a) Jesus speaking giving harmony to the Old and New Testaments:

 Surely that is the most important thing for us to do, to listen to Jesus, the Word of God?

-c) Listen to Jesus speaking and be obedient:
+c) Listen to Jesus speaking

 In Deuteronomy, there is a warning to those who do not listen to the Prophet.